NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

    :alt: A common implementation

    Figure 4: A commonly-implemented stack uses TensorFlow\* as the frontend.
    The input is either optimized via Grappler, or executed directly via TensorFlow.
-In either case, when targeting an Nvidia\* GPU, cuDNN is called to select an optimal kernel for the operation; cuDNN then relies on CUDA\* or direct access to run code on the target; in this example, a V100.
+   In either case, when targeting an Nvidia\* GPU, cuDNN is called to select an optimal kernel for the operation; cuDNN then relies on CUDA\* or direct access to run code on the target; in this toy example, the target is a V100.

-The natural result of this approach is that the framework-level integration of kernel libraries does not scale.
+A natural result of this approach is that the framework-level integration of kernel libraries does not scale.
 Rather, each individual framework must be manually integrated with each hardware-specific kernel library.
 Each integration is unique to the framework and its set of deep learning operators, its view on